Chaitalykundu/DBT-study/Introduction/01-Theory.md

    even if data volumes and complexity grow.

 6. <u>**_Easy Team Collaboration:_**</u> DBT allows large data team to collaborate easily by providing **integrated platform for coding, testing, documentation and development**

 &nbsp;

+&nbsp;

+# Role of dbt in the Modern Data Stack

+In a modern data stack, data generally flows like this:

+- **Data Ingestion** — Tools like Fivetran, Airbyte, or custom scripts load raw data into your warehouse.

+- **Data Storage** — Cloud data warehouses like Snowflake, BigQuery, Redshift, or Databricks store the raw data.

+- **Data Transformation** — This is where dbt comes in.
+It transforms raw data into clean, tested, documented datasets.

+- **BI / Analytics Layer** — Tools like Looker, Tableau, or Power BI use transformed data to generate dashboards and insights.

+&nbsp;